Soviet–Lithuanian Mutual Assistance Treaty: Location of Soviet troops

-The treaty did not decide the exact location of the Soviet bases and 18-member Soviet delegation, led by Mikhail Kovalyov, was sent to Lithuania to discuss the specifics on October 22.
-The Lithuanians sought to limit Soviet bases to Vilnius Region and southern Lithuania, offering Pabradė, Nemenčinė, Naujoji Vilnia, and Alytus.
+The treaty did not decide the exact location of the Soviet bases, and an 18-member Soviet delegation, led by Mikhail Kovalyov, was sent to Lithuania to discuss the specifics on October 22.
+The Lithuanians sought to limit Soviet bases to the Vilnius Region and southern Lithuania, offering Pabradė, Nemenčinė, Naujoji Vilnia, and Alytus.
 They considered a base in Samogitia (western Lithuania) to be the worst possible outcome.
 The Lithuanians preferred fewer, but bigger bases with no permanent runways for the aircraft.
 The Soviets initially proposed to have their bases in Vilnius, Kaunas, Alytus, Ukmergė, and Šiauliai.
-The final agreement was signed on October 28, the same day when the Lithuanian army marched into Vilnius.
-A day before, another agreement determined the new border of eastern Lithuania: Lithuania received 6739 km2 of territory with population of approximately 430,000.
-The territory comprised about one fifth of the Vilnius Region recognized to Lithuania by the Soviet–Lithuanian Peace Treaty of 1920; population of Lithuania reached about 3.8 million.
+The final agreement was signed on October 28, the same day that the Lithuanian army marched into Vilnius.
+A day before, another agreement determined the new border of eastern Lithuania: Lithuania received 6739 km2 of territory with a population of approximately 430,000.
+The territory comprised about one fifth of the Vilnius Region recognized to Lithuania by the Soviet–Lithuanian Peace Treaty of 1920; the population of Lithuania reached about 3.8 million.

-According to the final agreement, four military bases would be established in Lithuania with 18,786 military personnel from the 16th Special Rifle Corps, 5th Rifle Division, and 2nd Light Tank Brigade.
+According to the final agreement, four military bases would be established in Lithuania, with 18,786 military personnel from the 16th Special Rifle Corps, 5th Rifle Division, and 2nd Light Tank Brigade.
 The bases were to be located in Alytus (infantry, artillery, and mechanized units with 8,000 troops), Prienai (infantry and artillery units with 2,500 soldiers), Gaižiūnai (mechanized and tank units with 3,500 troops), and in Naujoji Vilnia (headquarters, infantry and artillery units with 4,500 troops).
-For comparison, on June 1, 1940 Lithuanian army had 22,265 soldiers and 1,728 officers.
+For comparison, on June 1 1940, Lithuanian army had 22,265 soldiers and 1,728 officers.
 While aircraft bases in Alytus and Gaižiūnai were under construction, Soviet aircraft were to be stationed in Kirtimai, a neighborhood of Vilnius.
 The final location of the bases showed that the Soviets were more concerned with encircling Kaunas, the temporary capital, than with defending the country against a possible foreign attack.